 Ergonomics is the science that seeks to minimize or eliminate exposure to injury risk factors by designing tools, equipment, workstations and processes to meet the capabilities of humans.
-Through implementation of proper ergonomics, human interaction with the work environment, tools and equipment will improve, productivity increased and risk for injury decreased.
-To ensure workplace ergonomic hazards are identified an ergonomic evaluation or assessment of the workplace or job tasks may be warranted.
+Through implementation of proper ergonomics, human interaction with the work environment, tools, and equipment will improve and productivity will increase while risk for injury will decrease.
+To ensure workplace ergonomic hazards are identified, an ergonomic evaluation or assessment of the workplace or job tasks may be warranted.

 When should an ergonomic evaluation be conducted?